-- This study is being conducted in healthy subjects and not in patients with WD so that the assessments are not confounded by disease activity, comorbidities, or concomitant medications. - The inclusion and exclusion criteria for this study are consistent with typical Phase 1 clinical pharmacology studies for assessing impact of ethnicity on the medication of interest to minimize assignment bias. - A two-period, parallel-group study design was adopted to control the variability within and between subjects. - The washout time between the 2 ALXN1840 dosing periods will be at least 14 days, based on the estimated mean half-life for ALXN1840 of approximately 2 days previously reported in the bioavailability Studies WTX101-101 and WTX101-102, where healthy subjects took oral dose at 60 mg.
-Therefore, the 14-day washout time between the Period 1 and Period 2 doses is considered sufficient to eliminate, on average, approximately more than 99.2% of the plasma total Mo before the next dose is administered.
-The 14-day washout time after Period 2 dosing will also ensure that more than 99.2% of ALXN1840 has been eliminated at the subject's EOS visit.
+- This study is being conducted in healthy subjects and not patients with WD so that the assessments are not confounded by disease activity, comorbidities, or concomitant medications. - The inclusion and exclusion criteria for this study are consistent with typical Phase 1 clinical pharmacology studies for assessing the medication of interest and to minimize assignment bias. - A 2-way crossover study design was adopted to control the variability within and between subjects. - The interval between the 2 ALXN1840 Dosing Periods will be at least 14 days, based on the estimated mean half-life for ALXN1840 of approximately 2 days previously reported in the bioavailability Studies WTX101-101 and WTX101-102, where healthy subjects took oral dose at 60 mg.
+Therefore, the 14-day interval between Dosing Periods is considered sufficient to eliminate, on average, approximately more than 99.2% of the plasma total Mo before the next dose is administered.
+The 14-day interval after Period 2 dosing will also assure that the subjects will have virtually all the ALXN1840 eliminated at the EOS.